Skip to content

 typescript

-import { importAccountFromPrivateKey } from '@aleph-sdk/nuls';
+import { importAccountFromPrivateKey } from '@aleph-sdk/nuls2'

 // Create an account from a private key

-const privateKey = 'your private key here';
+const privateKey = 'your private key here'

 // Create a client instance with the account